Overview

 What this scope actually covers

-The scope usually begins with site planning for storage buildings, drives, and controlled access points and quickly expands into phased building delivery aligned with lease-up or occupancy targets.
+The scope usually begins with site planning for drive-up and climate-controlled storage buildings, drive lanes, and access control and quickly expands into phased building delivery aligned with lease-up targets or owner occupancy milestones.
 Those early decisions influence more than field labor.
 They shape procurement sequencing, inspection timing, site readiness, and the order in which later trades can mobilize with confidence.

-We also account for drainage, paving, and circulation planning for high-use drive lanes and support-space planning for office, maintenance, or security functions because those are the details that can quietly break a schedule when they are deferred too long.
-By the time the work reaches turnover strategy tied to phased openings and operations, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.
+We also account for drive lane drainage, subbase design, and heavy-vehicle pavement section coordination and support-space planning for office, management, security systems, and maintenance functions because those are the details that can quietly break a schedule when they are deferred too long.
+By the time the work reaches turnover strategy tied to phased openings, operational startup, and marketing readiness, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.

 That level of planning is especially useful across Norman and central Oklahoma because job conditions shift quickly between corridor growth sites, tighter urban parcels, industrial-support land, and owner-user expansions that need to protect active operations.
 The same service must be delivered differently depending on those conditions, and the build plan has to reflect that reality early.